 - Wells Fargo

-However, Doctor of Credit says that the following banks do report business cards on personal credit reports:
+The following banks do report business cards on personal credit reports (and therefore do count towards 5/24):

 When you apply for business credit cards, banks do issue hard inquiries that appear on your credit report.
 And those do have a small short term negative impact on your credit score.
 That said, when business cards do not show up on your credit report they won’t hurt your average age of credit (good!), and they won’t impact your credit utilization (this can be good or bad, depending upon how much spend you put on these cards).